 All over town, young people — apparently without a lot of private space in their apartments — hang out and kiss and cuddle in public spaces.
 These students seem very comfortable literally under the medieval tomb of one of their city's historic fathers.

 Since the students can graduate whenever they defend their thesis, I've never been here without little graduation parties erupting on the street all day long.
 Graduates are given a green laurel wreath.
 Then formal group photos are taken.
 It's a sweet, multi-generational scene with family love and pride busting out all over.

-Eventually I stop humming this profane ditty to seek out Padua’s two main sights — the Basilica of St. Anthony and the Scrovegni Chapel.
+It's probably a good idea to stop humming this profane ditty before seeking out Padua's two main sights — the Basilica of St. Anthony and the Scrovegni Chapel.
 Friar Anthony of Padua — patron saint of travelers, amputees, donkeys, pregnant women, barren women, flight attendants, and pig farmers — is buried in the basilica.
-Construction of this impressive Romanesque/Gothic church (with its Byzantine-style domes) started immediately after Anthony’s death in 1231.
+Construction of this impressive Romanesque/Gothic church (with its Byzantine-style domes) started immediately after Anthony's death in 1231.
 As a mark of his universal appeal and importance in the medieval Church, he was sainted within a year of his death.
 Speedy.
 And for nearly 800 years, his remains and this glorious church have attracted pilgrims to Padua.